Devi: History

-Among the major world religions, the concept of Goddess in Hinduism as the divine feminine, has had the strongest presence since ancient times.
+Among the major world religions, the concept of Goddess in Hinduism as the divine feminine has had the strongest presence since ancient times.

-Examples
+Hindu goddesses

 Parvati

-Parvati is the Hindu goddess of love, beauty, purity, fertility and devotion.
+Parvati is the Hindu goddess of love, beauty, purity and devotion.
 She is the mother goddess in Hinduism and has many attributes and aspects.
-Each of her aspects is expressed with a different name, giving her over 1008 names in regional Hindu mythologies of India, including the popular name Gauri.
+Each of her aspects is expressed with a different name, giving her over 1008 names in regional Hindu mythologies of India, including the popular names such as Gauri.
 Along with Lakshmi (goddess of wealth and prosperity) and Saraswati (goddess of knowledge and learning), she forms the trinity of Hindu goddesses.

-Parvati is the wife of Shiva – the destroyer, recycler and regenerator of universe and all life.
+Parvati is married to Shiva – the destroyer, recycler, and regenerator of the universe and all life.
 She is the mother of Hindu gods Ganesha and Kartikeya.
+Her parents are Himavan and Maināvati.
+According to Puranas she performed strict tapasya and achieved the position of consort of Shiva.

-Rita Gross states, that the view of Parvati only as ideal wife and mother is incomplete symbolism of the power of the feminine in the mythology of India.
-Parvati, along with other goddesses, are involved with the broad range of culturally valued goals and activities.
-Her connection with motherhood and female sexuality does not confine the feminine or exhaust their significance and activities in Hindu literature.She manifests in every activity, from water to mountains, from arts to inspiring warriors, from agriculture to dance.
-Parvati's numerous aspects, states Gross, reflects the Hindu belief that the feminine has universal range of activities, and her gender is not a limiting condition.
+Rita Gross states, the view of Parvati only as an ideal wife and mother is an incomplete symbolism of the power of the feminine in the mythology of India.
+Parvati, along with other goddesses, are involved with a broad range of culturally valued goals and activities.
+Her connection with motherhood and female sexuality does not confine the feminine or exhaust their significance and activities in Hindu literature.
+She manifests in every activity, from water to mountains, from arts to inspiring warriors, from agriculture to dance.
+Parvati's numerous aspects, states Gross, reflect the Hindu belief that the feminine has a universal range of activities, and her gender is not a limiting condition.

 In Hindu belief, Parvati is the recreative energy and power of Shiva, and she is the cause of a bond that connects all beings and a means of their spiritual release.

 Devi is portrayed as the ideal wife, mother, and householder in Indian legends.
 In Indian art, this vision of ideal couple is derived from Shiva and Parvati as being half of the other, represented as Ardhanarishvara.
 Parvati is found extensively in ancient Indian literature, and her statues and iconography grace ancient and medieval era Hindu temples all over South Asia and Southeast Asia.